cbrennanpoole/preamble-project/README.md

                 - Those strings can be seen tugging on the epidemic, substance use, and recidivistic statistics.

                   - Their names
+                  `
                       - War on Drugs.

                       - Stigma.
+                  `
 ---
 > Preamble-Project is an impossible to refute evidence-based strategy establishing an absolute need for fighting the stigma disease.
 ---

-Finally, by bringing those problems together, the underlying issues (lack of opportunity / diminishing self-worth) will surface becoming more visible to the unaffected.
+__Finally__, by bringing those problems together, the underlying issues (lack of opportunity / diminishing self-worth) will surface becoming more visible to the unaffected.
 Which is the inertia we seek.
 Allowing for __replenishment of opportunity__ and __equality for all sub-sectors of North American Citizens__.

-The hypothesis is these events will help create a long-lasting domino effect; tilting the tides to the favor of the people .
-While further weakening, and helping to fuel the fire, that is going to bring America to Drug War Ends. __Just as prohibition finds its end.
-And We the People continue on demanding actual actionable alternative answers.__
+**The hypothesis** is these events will help create a long-lasting domino effect; tilting the tides to the favor of the people .
+While further weakening, and helping to fuel the fire that is *going to bring America to Drug War Ends.*

+__Just as prohibition finds its end.__

+__And We the People continue demanding actual, actionable, alternative answers.__

 ---
 > Real-time build.
 More to come.
+---

 ---
 #### (16 Nov.
 2019) Latest Updates